Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/skewnessFromMeans/README.md

-# skewnessFromMeans : need to check for results
+# skewnessFromMeans : does not give right results

 ## source
 modify from vortcity.C